 Alex had been using CrossFit, a high-intensity interval program, before he started training with me.
 He loved the feeling of exhaustion he got from those workouts, but his assessment revealed a number of muscular imbalances.

 His hamstrings, hips, calves, and chest muscles were all tight; his lats and glutes had poor activation; and his core strength was almost non-existent.
 In short, Alex was prepped for disaster.
+Not saying that this is common amongst CrossFit programs, perhaps Alex had just been to an irresponsible one.

 After going over the results of the assessment with Alex, I told him I wouldn’t train him unless we started with an anatomical adaption phase.
 This would force Alex to take a step back to ensure his safety moving forward.
 I also laid out my long-plan, which included plenty of high-intensity training when he was ready, and he agreed to the program.